$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-The stronger collider constraint over $U_{1}$ arises from searching modifications of the high-$p_{T}$ tail in the dilepton invariance mass distribution of the Drell-Yan process $pp\rightarrow\tau^{+}\tau^{-}+X$, induced by $t$-channel $U_{1}$ exchange \cite{Diaz:2017lit,Baker:2019sli,Angelescu:2021lln,Cornella:2021sby}.
-This channel is well motivated by the $U_{1}$ explanation of $R_{D^{(*)}}$, which unavoidably predicts large $b\tau U_{1}$ coupling.
-The scenario $\beta_{b\tau}^{R}=0$ considered in the study of $pp\rightarrow U_{1}\rightarrow\tau\tau$ in \cite{Baker:2019sli,Cornella:2021sby} fits very well the twin Pati-Salam framework, up to normalisation of the $U_{1}$ coupling strength $g_{U}$ for the case when $\beta_{b\tau}^{L}$ is not maximal, since in our model it receives certain suppression via $c_{\theta_{LQ}}$.
-For example, in BP we obtain $\beta_{b\tau}^{L}\approx0.63$, leading to $g_{U}\approx2.3$.
-According to the left panel of Fig. 3.3 in \cite{Cornella:2021sby}, the 3 TeV leptoquark of BP lies well below the current bounds, but within projected limits for the high luminosity phase of LHC.
-Finding $U_{1}$ much below 3 TeV enters in tension with $pp\rightarrow g'\rightarrow t\bar{t}$, due to the approximate relation $M_{g'}\approx\sqrt{2}M_{U_{1}}$, but we have discussed that the $t\bar{t}$ bound from \cite{Cornella:2021sby} might be a bit overestimated for the twin Pati-Salam model where the vector-fermion couplings to the third generation are purely left-handed.
-The twin Pati-Salam model could provide a good $U_{1}$ candidate for the 3$\sigma$ excess at CMS \cite{CMS-PAS-EXO-19-016} pointing to a 2 TeV $U_{1}$ leptoquark in the well motivated channel $pp\rightarrow U_{1}\rightarrow\tau\tau$, once the extra decay channels to vector-like fermions are considered.
+An important constraint over $U_{1}$ arises from modifications of the high-$p_{T}$ tail in the dilepton invariance mass distribution of the Drell-Yan process $pp\rightarrow\tau^{+}\tau^{-}+X$, induced by $t$-channel $U_{1}$ exchange \cite{Diaz:2017lit,Baker:2019sli,Angelescu:2021lln,Cornella:2021sby}.
+This channel is well motivated by the $U_{1}$ explanation of $R_{D^{(*)}}$, which unavoidably predicts a large $b\tau U_{1}$ coupling.
+The scenario $\beta_{b\tau}^{R}=0$ considered in the study of \cite{Baker:2019sli,Cornella:2021sby} fits well the twin Pati-Salam framework, up to a re-scaling of the $U_{1}$ coupling strength as $g_{U}\rightarrow g_{U}\beta_{b\tau}^{L}$, in order to account for the fact that our $\beta_{b\tau}^{L}$ is not maximal but $\beta_{b\tau}^{L}\approx c_{\theta_{LQ}}\approx0.67$ in our benchmark scenario, where we obtain $g_{U}\approx2.3$.
+According to the left panel of Fig.~3.3 in \cite{Cornella:2021sby}, the 3 TeV leptoquark of our benchmark lies well below the current bounds, but within projected limits for the high luminosity phase of LHC.
+Finding $U_{1}$ much below 3 TeV enters in tension with $pp\rightarrow g'\rightarrow t\bar{t}$ as explained before, due to the approximate relation $M_{g'}\approx\sqrt{2}M_{U_{1}}$ that entangles the masses of $U_{1}$ and the coloron (although the bound is probably overestimated for our dominantly left-handed model).

-Stronger bounds from $pp\rightarrow\tau\tau$ where obtained in \cite{Baker:2019sli} when both $Z'$ and $U_{1}$ contributions were combined, however the analysis assume that both vector states have maximal couplings to the right-handed fermions in the third generation, hence we expect the bounds to be overestimated for the purely left-handed scenario of the twin Pati-Salam model, and a dedicated analysis would be interesting.